Double Glazing Quotes

 Another significant advantage is that secondary glazing is around half the price of double glazing; even less if you opt for magnetic glazing.
 Plus, it doesn’t require planning permission, though homeowners in listed properties or conservation areas should seek listed-building consent before installation.

 While secondary glazing shares many benefits with double glazing, it’s important to note that it might not necessarily add value to a property because it’s an easily removable fixture.
-In contrast, as a permanent installation, double glazing typically increases a property’s value by around 10%.
+In contrast, double glazing typically increases a property’s value by around 10% as a permanent installation.

-• If you want to improve the insulation of your home and reduce your energy bills in the process but can’t get double glazing, then secondary glazing is a cheaper, effective alternative.
+• If you want to improve your home’s insulation and reduce your energy bills but can’t afford double glazing, secondary glazing is a cheaper, effective alternative.

 • It’s not complicated to install and can easily be removed.
-Plus, it won’t alter the appearance of your property whilst still doing a great job of keeping out noise and drafts.
+Plus, it won’t alter the appearance of your property while still effectively keeping out noise and drafts.

 • And since you’ll be using less energy to heat your home, not only will your bills go down, but your carbon footprint will also go down.